silphid/jen/README.md

 - Add `set` step to set multiple variables.
 - Add `--dry-run` flag (automatically turns on `--verbose`?).
 - Add regex validation for `input` prompt.
+- Fix `choice` step to pre-select current value, if any.
 - Allow special `.tmpl` and `.notmpl` extensions to be placed before actual extension (ie: `file.tmpl.txt`), to allow file editor to recognize them better during template editing.
 - Allow to customize placeholders in spec file: